Miriam Margolyes: Career

-In January 2016, Margolyes appeared in The Real Marigold Hotel, a travel documentary in which a group of eight celebrities traveled to India to see whether retirement would be more rewarding there than in the UK.
+In January 2016, Margolyes appeared in The Real Marigold Hotel, a travel documentary in which a group of eight celebrities travelled to India to see whether retirement would be more rewarding there than in the UK.
 The series was reprised for two Christmas Specials The Real Marigold On Tour, from Florida and Kyoto.
 She narrated the 2016 ITV documentary about Lady Colin Campbell entitled Lady C and the Castle.

 In December 2017, Margolyes appeared in the second season of The Real Marigold On Tour to Chengdu and Havana.
-She appeared in the first episode of the third series, in which she traveled to St Petersburg with Bobby George, Sheila Ferguson and Stanley Johnson.
+She appeared in the first episode of the third series, in which she travelled to St Petersburg with Bobby George, Sheila Ferguson and Stanley Johnson.

 In January 2018, Margolyes hosted a three-part series for the BBC titled Miriam's Big American Adventure, highlighting the citizens of the United States and the issues facing the country.
 She voiced Queen Oofeefa in the film Early Man.

-Since 2018, Margolyes has portrayed Mother Mildred in the BBC One drama, Call The Midwife.
+Margolyes portrayed Mother Mildred in the BBC One drama Call the Midwife from 2018 until 2021.

 She played Miss Shepherd in a 2019 production of The Lady in the Van for the Melbourne Theatre Company in Melbourne in Australia.

-In 2021, she played Lillian opposite Helen Monks in the BBC Radio 4 sitcom Charlotte and Lillian, where she introduced her autobiography This Much Is True.
-On 5 November 2021 she appeared on BBC One's The Graham Norton Show, where she introduced her autobiography This Much Is True, explaining that it was written only because she "was paid an enormous amount of money".
-On 16 September 2021, Margolyes released This Much Is True through Hachette Books.
+In October 2021, she played Lillian opposite Helen Monks in the BBC Radio 4 sitcom Charlotte and Lillian, where she introduced her autobiography This Much Is True.
+On 5 November, she appeared on BBC One's The Graham Norton Show, where she discussed the book, explaining that it was written only because she "was paid an enormous amount of money".
+On 16 September, the book was published by Hachette Books.

 In April 2022, Margolyes was the subject of the BBC documentary Miriam Margolyes: Up for Grabs in the Imagine... series, where she was interviewed by Alan Yentob.

-In November 2022 it was revealed Margolyes had been signed up to appear in the Doctor Who 60th anniversary special.

 She appeared on BBC Radio 4's The Museum of Curiosity in February 2023.
 Her hypothetical donation to this imaginary museum was "Charles Dickens and all his works".
+In November 2023, Margolyes appeared as the voice of The Meep in "The Star Beast", the first of three Doctor Who 60th anniversary specials.

+In 2025, she performed as solo entertainer in her show Margolyes and Dickens: More Best Bits at Edinburgh Festival Fringe.

 Personal life

+Margolyes spent many years living for long periods in Australia, and became an Australian citizen on Australia Day 2013, while retaining her British citizenship.